 - Chamber Choir rehearsal at Livingstone Primary School (afternoon of Tuesday May 8th): permission forms have already been sent out and should have been returned to class teachers by now.
 Our Holly Park Music Blog which will give you access at home to recordings of some of the songs the choirs are learning.
 This can be accessed here.
 Please be aware of the issues regarding your children accessing the internet – strict parental supervision is essential.
 Infant Choir songs The songs for the Infant Choir are on the school website.

 Holly Park Online Community Noticeboard

-We have decided to have a Community Noticeboard on our school website under the ‘Contact’ heading.
-The purpose of this is for parents and friends of the school to advertise their businesses/events.
+We now have a Community Noticeboard on our school website under the ‘Contact’ heading.
+This is for parents and friends of the school to advertise their businesses/events.
 For example if you make birthday cakes, do nails, are a decorator etc. The following rules will apply: Items will be listed alphabetically to avoid any favouritism eg C for cake making, P for Piano lessons.
 There is a disclaimer at the top of the page saying that inclusion on the page does not mean the service is endorsed by the school in any way.
 The cost to advertise will be £10 per term paid to Mrs Hassan.
-From Easter, we will no longer distribute leaflets for companies advertising holiday clubs, tennis lessons etc as this is not very eco friendly.
-However the company can e-mail the school office a leaflet and for £10 can advertise on this page.
+We no longer distribute leaflets for companies advertising holiday clubs, tennis lessons etc as this is not very eco friendly.
+However the company can email the school office a leaflet and for £10 can advertise on this page.
 The page is ready and operational now.